shsui5379/notes/Spanish/Elementary Spanish 2/2 - Pronouns.md

 # Verbs like gustar
 - distraer, aburrir, encantar, faltar, fascinar, importar
-- me gusta gatos: cats are likeable to me.
+- me gustan gatos: cats are likeable to me.
 Me becomes the receiver of an action, being likeable, done by cats